sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 modes of a multi-modal posterior.

 ### D. MCMC sampling from the prior
-At the beginning of this tutorial, we showed you the fossil calibrations that we have used to calibrate the phylogeny in Figure 1 represented as statistical distributions in `MCMCtree` format (see Table 1). `MCMCtree` uses these distributions to construct the prior on times.
+At the beginning of this tutorial, we showed you the fossil calibrations used to calibrate the phylogeny in Figure 1 (`10s.tree` file) represented as statistical distributions in `MCMCtree` format (see Table 1). `MCMCtree` uses these distributions to construct the prior on times.
 Nevertheless, sometimes the prior that `MCMCtree` uses (effective prior) is very different from the one that we as users have told this software to use based on the fossil record (user-specified prior).
 This might happen because the software